Jeansen/cdmn/README.md

 load the changes with `xrdb -load ~/.Xresources`.
 Then create the folder `mkdir ~/.urxvt` and put a symlink in it `ln -s /path/to/git-project/cdmn ~/.urxvt/cdmn`.

-Now, when you call rxvt with `urxvt -pe cdmn`.
+Now, you can call rxvt with `urxvt -pe cdmn`.
 Make sure you update the git clone on a regular basis to enjoy new features and improved stability.

 Of course you can have the extension loaded automatically by adding the resource `URxvt*perl-ext-common: cdmn`